-We have come up with some employee engagement ideas that would be of help to you and your company when it comes to getting your team engaged at the workplace.
+In this article, we share 17 super effective employee engagement ideas that will absolutely help you and your company when it comes to getting your team engaged at the workplace.

 Being a newbie in a company can be a very stressful experience, but the more help a new employee gets, the better they definitely will be at their job.
 Help them through their on-boarding process by having a laid-out plan and schedule.